 Ash Ketchum in Pokémon is known for loving any and all Pokémon, and this is not lost on them, as legendaries are drawn to him consistently.
 Even when Meowth fake-joins the team and betrays them, Ash states he will treasure the time they spent together.

 Red accepts old foes (that tried to kill him) through Enemy Mine situations a little too easily.
 His All Loving-ness is most prevalent in the FLRG arc, where he readily accepts Deoxys since it shares his blood, even though it nearly massacred his team.
+He is the aforementioned Ash's counterpart, after all.

 Dia calls out Cyrus for trying to destroy all of existence with a simple yet very heartfelt speech, Dialga and Palkia decide that they'd rather listen to him than Cyrus and earlier his own courage inspired Regigigas to fight Team Galactic as his teammate!
 His actions are so moving that they convince Cyrushimself that the world was a beautiful thing as it is, provoking a Heel Face Turn.
 This incredible feat is shared by the below-mentioned Hareta (who admittedly is his AU Counterpart).